CVStack/cvstack.github.io/about.md

 ---

 ## About Me
 My name is **Hansoo Park**, a Computer Vision and Deep Learning Research Engineer.
-I am currently currently an intern researcher at xrHuman Lab, Korea Institute of Science and Technology(KIST).
-I obtained bachelor’s degree from Dept. of Computer science at Chungbuk National University [CBNU](https://software.cbnu.ac.kr/) and master’s degree in Artificial Intelligence at Ulsan National Institute of Science and Technology [UNIST](https://vision.unist.ac.kr/).
+I am currently currently an intern researcher at xrhuman Lab, Korea Institute of Science and Technology(KIST).
+I obtained bachelor’s degree from Dept. of Computer science at Chungbuk National University and master’s degree in Artificial Intelligence at Ulsan National Institute of Science and Technology.

 Email: <hansuforwork@gmail.com>

+## Work Experiences
++ Research intern. in xrhuman lab, Korea Institute of Science and Technology, South Korea, Nov.
+2023 ~ current

 ## Education
 + M.S. in Artificial Intelligence, UNIST, South Korea, Sep.
 2021 - Aug.
 2023